Skip to main content

 • “It is extremely fun and has a lot of replay value!”

-• “The game is super fun for local play with friends but not very replayable outside of that.”
+• “The game is super fun for local play with friends but not too replayable outside of that.”

 • “I’m sure the devs are already hard at work on adding content and more online support, but as of now there just isn’t enough replayability or players to make the full-priced purchase worth it.”

-• “You can optionally enable visual filters in the game, giving it the atmosphere of classic Gojira/Godzilla movies.”
+• “You can optionally enable visual filters on the game, giving it the atmosphere of classic Gojira/Godzilla movies.”

 • “While not being the deepest or most story-driven game, the story mode was enjoyable with good cutscenes and an overall good atmosphere for telling some of the Gigabash monsters' tales.”

 Players find that grinding can lead to tedious gameplay, especially when lacking high-tier equipment like s-class and ultimates, as it often encourages passive play.
-Additionally, some users feel that the grind is so extensive that it may require a significant time investment, likening it to needing a "second life" to fully engage with the game.
+Additionally, some users feel that extensive grinding may require significant time investment, likening it to needing a "second life" to fully engage with the game.

 • “Playing without S-class and ultimates can often reward players who play passively, which can make for tedious matches.”